hazelweakly/hazelweakly.me/src/_resume/cv.md

 Hired a long-term Head of Platform, grew team stability and fostered a healthy culture throughout rapid org evolution, while improving team-level efficiency.

 - Reduced interrupt driven work by over 70%, bringing WIP load to sustainable levels, accelerating project timelines by several months.
-- Designed clear and quantifiable org-wide goals with high ROI to justify and allocate headcount.
-- Worked with the Head of Platform to grow the team into a full Organization, balancing hiring with feature development.
-- Facilitated and designd interview loops to rapidly hire the most diverse teams in the CTO org within a single quarter, achieving over eight high quality hires more than twice as fast as the org average.
+- Facilitated and designed interview loops to rapidly hire the most diverse teams in the CTO org within a single quarter, achieving over eight high quality hires more than twice as fast as the org average.
-- Prepared for a FedRAMP audit cycle, SOC2 Type II audit cycle, unblocking several high profile issues in preparation for our audit cycles.
-- Designed key data-driven Developer Experience initiatives, turning them into a smooth on-ramp for the new Developer Experience team, giving them a successful integration into the CTO Org.
+- Developed data-driven Developer Experience initiatives, turning them into a smooth on-ramp for the new Developer Experience team's integration with the CTO org.
 - Cultivated the culture of the Platform Org to where it ranked as a significant outlier in happiness, NPS, leadership trust, and other core engagement metrics.

 :::